 Which Mic Stand Do I Need?

-There are so many out there, it’s hard to decide, I feel you.
 There is also no point to google “the best mic stand” because (spoiler alert) the best also cost you a fortune.

 I do have a strong opinion on this.
 Especially in the lower price range we are looking at, you can’t get a top quality mic stand for $20 and expect it to perform the same as a $200-$500 stand.
 It just doesn’t make any sense.